ricca509/F/README.md

     // createInstance function for you.
 Write here the code that you want to
     // run when the module is instantiated
     init: function() {
-        this.test();
-        this.a = 10;
     }
 });
 ```

-In addition, the module adds a module.$ function as a shortcut to module.$el.find, so if you use module.$('selector'), your search will only find elements within your root element.